Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Studied structures and computational details

 We employ Quantum Espresso~\cite{QE} for all DFT and DFPT calculations, Wannier90~\cite{Pizzi2020} in order to generate the Wannier representation of the active space of interest, as discussed in Section\,\ref{results}, and EPW~\cite{Lee2023} in order to perform Wannier-Fourier interpolation of electron-phonon matrix elements.
 We employ scalar-relativistic optimized norm-conserving Vanderbilt pseudopotentials (ONCV)~\cite{Hamann2013} with standard accuracy, taken from Pseudo Dojo~\cite{VanSetten2018}.
 Specifically, these include three valence electrons for Mg, two valence electrons for O, three valence electrons for Ge, and three valence electrons for Te.

 For MgO we work within the generalized gradient approximation (GGA) of DFT as formulated by Perdew, Burke and Ernzerhof (PBE)~\cite{pbe}.
 We use a plane wave cutoff of $80$\,Ry.
 As a starting point for downfolding calculations of the electronic structure, we compute the electronic density on a $6\times 6\times 6$ $\Gamma$-centered $\mathbf{k}$-grid, and we include $300$ bands in the cRPA calculations, using a cutoff of $7$\,Ry, and having excluded the three highest-lying valence bands as discussed in Section\,\ref{results}.
 For cDFPT calculations we use an electronic density computed on a $6\times 6\times 6$ half-shifted $\mathbf{k}$-grid, and we obtain the phonons on a $6\times 6\times 6$ grid of $\mathbf{q}$-points.
 We interpolate the phonon frequencies and electron-phonon matrix elements on a $20\times 20\times 20$ $\mathbf{q}$-grid, which we find is sufficient to converge the values of the short-range phonon-mediated contribution to the Coulomb interactions within the valence bands, \emph{i.e.}, $U^{ph,\mathcal{S}}_{i\mathbf{R}j\mathbf{R}'}(\omega)$.
-When it comes to computing the long-range phonon-mediated Coulomb term $U^{ph,\mathcal{L}}_{i\mathbf{R}j\mathbf{R}'}(\omega)$, converging the sum of eq.\,\eqref{eq:Uph_long_range_full} requires a dense grid due to the $1/q^2$ behavior, and we employ a grid of $100\times100\times100$ $\mathbf{q}$-points for this purpose.
-The phonon frequencies $\omega_{\mathbf{q},\nu}$ appearing in eq.\,\eqref{eq:Uph_long_range} and eq.\,\eqref{eq:Uph} are computed on a fine grid by interpolating the dynamical matrix, which is obtained from cDFPT.
+When it comes to computing the long-range phonon-mediated Coulomb term $U^{ph,\mathcal{L}}_{i\mathbf{R}j\mathbf{R}'}(\omega)$, we use the isotropic limit $-\gamma^2/(\epsilon_{\infty}r)$, with $\gamma$ given by eq.\,\eqref{eq:gamma_general_isotropic}, given the isotropy of the crystal and its dielectric properties.